 And the good news is that ConvertKit has created a free plugin that integrates with WooCommerce so that you can automatically do all that cool stuff with people who are buying things from your store.

 How badly do you want ConvertKit now?
 Don't answer yet…

-The final cool thing I’ll tell you about ConvertKit is that it has a WordPress plugin that lets you put custom call to action forms at the bottom of every single post and change it for each post.
+The final cool thing I'll tell you about ConvertKit is that it has a WordPress plugin that lets you put a custom call to action forms at the bottom of every single post and change it for each post.